Testability of relations between permutations: A survey of previous work and directions for further research

 \subsection{Directions for further research}

-This work originated from the observation that stability, a well-motivated group-theoretic notion, can be defined naturally in the language of property testing (Definition \ref{def:stable}).
-This gave rise to the notion of testability of equations in permutations (Definition \ref{def:testable-equations}).
-Proposition \ref{prop:testability-group-property} establishes the connection between testability and group theory, and Theorems \ref{thm:amenable-groups-are-testable} and \ref{thm:kazhdan-not-testable} harness the power of amenability and property $\ptau$ to deduce strong results about testability of equations.
+This work originated from the observation that stability, which has been studied extensively in the context of group theory, admits a natural equivalent definition in the language of property testing (Definition \ref{def:stable}).
+This gave rise to the more general notion of testability of relations between permutations (Definition \ref{def:testable-equations}).

-We feel that we have only touched the tip of an iceberg, and hope that the present paper will stimulate more work on testability of equations.
-While we have seen several methods to generate large families of testable and non-testable equations, many fundamental questions remain open.
-Here are some suggestions for further research, starting from very specific questions that are still open and moving towards more general problems.
+We hope that the present paper will stimulate more work on testability of relations.
+While Theorems \ref{thm:MainPositive} and \ref{thm:MainNegative} generate large families of testable and non-testable relations, many fundamental questions remain open.
+Below we present suggestions for further research (see Section \ref{sec:GroupTheory} for several additional open problems).